tendai-codes/tendai-codes/README.md

 ## My Background

 <p align="justify">
-    I am a trained Biomedical Engineer with a robust background in education, driven by a passion for leveraging data to solve complex problems.
+    I am a trained Biomedical Engineer with a robust background in education spanning the last 6 years.
+I am driven by a passion for leveraging data to solve complex problems.
 These experiences have fueled my ambition to delve deeper into data science.
 Explore my projects which showcase my journey thus far.
 </p>

 ## Skills